 Location: 7*28.333 S, 77*12.659 E

 Today marks day number 8 of passage, our engines remain off, and we are at the mercy of the wind.
 With some good wind here and there followed by some light wind, we are hoping to call today our last full day of heading south before turning west to the Seychelles.
-We’ve been heading south in hopes of avoiding a high pressure weather system and we are about to hit the trade winds to swing us the right direction.
+We’ve been heading south in hopes of avoiding a high-pressure weather system, and we are about to hit the trade winds to swing us in the right direction.

 Today was a big step forward with relieving stress – everyone got their literature reviews done and turned in for Oceanography!
-Now we all have one less thing on our plates, even if it took pulling an all nighter to get it done.
-Next step is getting our presentations done!
+Now we all have one less thing on our plates, even if it took pulling an all-nighter to get it done.
+The next step is getting our presentations done!

-At home, class is normally interrupted by the fire alarm or assemblies, but today we all leapt out of our chairs for a whale.
-Tom came down to the salon and we all sprang to action, rushing to get our PFDs and get on deck to see the whale’s spray and to see it’s tale flip up out of the water.
+At home, class is normally interrupted by the fire alarm or assemblies, but today we all leaped out of our chairs for a whale.
+Tom came down to the salon, and we all sprang to action, rushing to get our PFDs and get on deck to see the whale’s spray and to see its tale flip up out of the water.
 Safe to say, it was the best interruption to class we could have had.

 Miss and love you all at home! – Cate

 Picture One – Watch Team One – Myra, Danar, Zach, Valentina, Carly, Noah, Bee, Trey, Smudge, and Amy

 Picture Two – Watch Team Two – Max, Dylan, Finley, Robbie, Sierra, Gillian, Mads, Cate, Elle, and Leoni

 Picture Three – Watch Team Three – Mo, Ian, Seth, Angie, Henry, Sam, Emily (missing), Lucia, Tom, Jess, and Shona ( guest appearance Captain Tom)